Damodar Ganesh Bapat: Awards

 In 2018, the Government of India awarded him the Padma Shri in recognition of his social work.
-He was awarded the Chhattisgarh Rajya Alankar by the state of Chhattisgarh.
-Shri Badabazar Kumar Sabha Pustakalaya in Kolkata awarded him the Vivekananda Seva Puraskar; Bhaurao Deoras Foundation awarded him Bhaurao Deoras Seva Smruti Puraskar.

-On 12 September 2006, he was awarded the tenth Devi Ahilyabai National Award by Shri Ahilyotsav Samiti in Indore for his work in the rehabilitation, education and improvement in health of leprosy patients and making them self-reliant.
+On 12 September 2006, he was awarded the Devi Ahilyabai National Award.

 Death

 In July 2019, Bapat suffered a brain hemorrhage after which he was admitted to a Hospital in Bilaspur.
 He died on 17 August 2019 at 2:35 a.m. at a hospital in Chhattisgarh at the age of 84 years.
 He donated his body to Chhattisgarh Institute of Medical Sciences, Bilaspur for research purposes.

 The Governor of Chhattisgarh, Anusuiya Uikey and Chief Minister Bhupesh Baghel condoled his death appreciating his work in serving leprosy patients.